-Accommodation Supplement is a weekly payment to help you with your rent, board or the cost of owning a home.
+Accommodation Supplement is a weekly payment that's not taxed, that helps people with their rent, board or the cost of owning a home.

-- not be paying rent for a social housing property
+- are not paying rent to live in a social housing property

 - how much you and your partner earn

 - any money or assets you and your partner have.

 You also need to be paying a minimum amount of accommodation costs.
 How much you need to pay depends on your situation.

 You need to be paying more than:

 Home ownership costs (eg, mortgage, rates)

 Single, 16+ years $63 $75 Partner, no children $100 $120 Partner, 1+ children $135 $162 Sole parent $122 $146